National Museum of Racing Hall of Fame Stakes: History

 Several three-year-olds who won this event went on to prove themselves as champions.
 Of these include 1992 winner Paradise Creek who in 1994 became US Champion Male Turf Horse.
 The 2004 winner Artie Schiller won the 2005 Breeders' Cup Mile after failing in 2004.
 The 2011 winner Big Blue Kitten also became 2015 US Champion Male Turf Horse and 2017 winner Bricks and Mortar who was voted US Horse of the Year in 2019.

 In 2020 the event was run over 1 1/8 miles and the following year was reverted back to one mile.

+In 2023 the purse for the event was increased to $500,000.
+Originally the event was scheduled for August 4 but due to a torrential rainstorm the race was postponed until August 11.